707Alex707/Sudoku/README.md

 To run tests:
 - open IDE (visual studio, notepad++, etc.)
 - import sudoku.js
-- install mocha framework and chai library from command prompt to create package.JSON
+- install mocha framework and chai library from command prompt to unpack package.JSON by using command ('npm install')
-- use command ('install chai mocha --save-dev')
 - change destination to sudoku file
-- import the functions from sudoku.js
+- import the functions from sudoku.js using command
 - use command ('npm run test') to test a specified function